hujhax/austin-improv-wiki/The Institution Theater.md

 ## History
-The theater was founded in 2008 by [[Tom Booker]].
+The theater was founded in 2008 by [[Performers/Tom Booker]].
 Classes began in the Velveeta Room, initially with just one class.

 In 2013, the Institution hosted the first annual [[Institution Theater Awards]].